How do I get to the Museum by car, bus, or subway?

 Certain rules govern the use of art materials by staff-supervised groups in the Brooklyn Museum’s permanent collection galleries and special exhibitions.
 Please call the Education Division at 718.501.6230 for more information.

 Is photography or videography permitted in the Museum?

 Photography and videography are allowed in the Museum so long as the images are taken using existing light only (no flash) and are for personal, non-commercial use.
-Photography and videography are often restricted in special exhibition galleries; please consult with the Visitor Center upon arrival.
+Photography and videography are often restricted in special exhibition galleries; ask for further details at our Admissions Desk when you arrive.
 Tripods are not permitted.